Grow Sweet Annie for Fresh or Dried Bouquets and Wreaths

 On this page

-Annual plant up to 6 ft. tall spreading 4-5 ft. wide with horizontal branches.
+The plant grows to 6 ft. tall and to 4-5 ft. wide, spreading with horizontal branches.

 Sweet Annie tolerates drought but grows bigger if it gets regular water.
 It tolerates a wide range of soils, so it can go into one of your less fertile garden beds.